hyperledger/bevel/docs/source/prerequisites.md

 ## Kubernetes
 The Blockchain Automation Framework deploys the DLT network on [Kubernetes](https://kubernetes.io/) clusters; so to use the Blockchain Automation Framework, at least one Kubernetes cluster should be available.
-The Blockchain Automation Framework recommends one Kubernetes cluster per organization for production-ready projects.
+The Blockchain Automation Framework recommends one Kubernetes cluster per organization for production-ready deployments.
 Also, a user needs to make sure that the Kubernetes clusters can support the number of pods and persistent volumes that will be created by the Blockchain Automation Framework.

 ---